rednafi/rednafi.com/content/javascript/bulk_request_google_search_index.md

     - API
 ---

-Recently, I've purchased a domain for this blog and migrated the content from [rednafi.github.io][rednafi.com] to [rednafi.com].
+Recently, I purchased a domain for this blog and migrated the content from [rednafi.github.io][rednafi.com] to [rednafi.com].
 This turned out to be a much bigger hassle than I originally thought it'd be, mostly because, despite setting redirection for almost all the URLs from the previous domain to the new one and submitting the new